Genius Loci: Burchfield’s Spirits of Place 1921-1943

 This exhibition, curated by Burchfield Scholar Nancy Weekly, reflects the range of Burchfield’s artworks, from wallpaper designs and prints to masterful paintings produced between 1921, when he moved to Buffalo, until a turning point in 1943, when at the age of 50 he experimented with yet another great stylistic change.
 Works from national museums, private collections, and the Burchfield Penney Art Center illustrate this critical period in Burchfield’s life and career—when he became one of the most famous artists in the country.

-Lenders include the Columbus Museum of Art, Columbus, Ohio; Fitchburg Art Museum, Fitchburg, Massachusetts; Memorial Art Gallery, University of Rochester, Rochester, New York; The Spiro Family Collection, Courtesy, Debra Force Fine Art, New York; and an anonymous private collection.
+Lenders include the Charles E. Burchfield Foundation; Columbus Museum of Art, Columbus, Ohio; DC Moore Gallery, New York, New York; Fitchburg Art Museum, Fitchburg, Massachusetts; Memorial Art Gallery, University of Rochester, Rochester, New York; and The Spiro Family Collection, Courtesy, Debra Force Fine Art, New York.
+Exhibition support was provided by John and Candace Darby.

 [i] Charles E. Burchfield, “Foreword,” Charles Burchfield.
 New York: American Artists Group, Inc., 1945.